Tail Coverage

 Stand-alone tail coverage provides coverage for potential claims after the original malpractice insurance policy has been cancelled.
 It is essential to obtain quality tail coverage in order to ensure you are properly protected.

-At PLI Consultants, our network of licensed agents in Florida can provide stand-alone tail coverage that could save you significant money on your tail costs without sacrificing quality of coverage.
+At PLI Consultants, our network of licensed agents headquartered in Florida can provide stand-alone tail coverage anywhere to help you save on your tail costs without sacrificing quality of coverage.
 Our stand-alone tail carriers can offer “A” rated coverage, 10%-35% less than your existing carrier’s tail quote.
-We use our access to numerous stand-alone tail carriers across Florida to obtain multiple tail quotes and have them compete with each other in order to provide the most cost-effective solution available.

 Before you simply purchase tail coverage through your incumbent carrier, make sure you are receiving the most cost-effective tail coverage available by contacting us today!